isaac-mason/arancini/packages/arancini/README.md

 # arancini

 Arancini is an object based Entity Component System.
-You can use Arancini to structure games and other similarly demanding applications.
+You can use arancini to structure games and other similarly demanding applications.

 ## Features